-DocuSign can be a great starting point for anyone looking for digital sign software.
+DocuSign can be a great starting point for anyone, including small businesses, looking for digital sign or e-signatures software.
 It’s reliable, efficient, and affordable.

-However, DocuSign is not the only option there is.
+However, DocuSign is not the only e-signatures option there is for your business plans.
 There are several quality DocuSign alternatives available in the market, all of which have their own pros and cons.

 But, before we jump into that, let’s take a minute to look at DocuSign’s key features, pros, and cons.

 Want to know what makes DocuSign one of the most sought-after electronic signature software solutions?

 DocuSign is an easy-to-integrate platform that can be used by individuals and businesses alike for workflow automation and legal document management.

 It is one of the best ways to send, sign, and manage documents with complete security and confidentiality.

 Using DocuSign, you can take a more hands-off approach, and utilize the time saved to focus on more important tasks.